andrewdownie/local_dev_settings/vscode + vim key bindings.md

 - Search: crtl + shift + f
 - Git: crtl + shift + g
 - Debug: crtl + shift + d
 - Hide activity bar: focus on the Activity bar (with any of the above commands) and then crtl + b
+- collapse all items in the current list: ctrl + leftArrow

 - open and close terminal: crtl + `
 - code panel 1: crtl + 1